zextras/tech-doc/source/carbonio/_management/restorestrategies.rst

 a :ref:`backup_purge` operation; until that moment they are still available.

-Finally, all restore strategies do:
+Finally, all restore strategies:

+- can be executed from the CLI only, except for :ref:`restore-account`

 - recover items at a given moment (or interval) in time, which implies that also their status at that time is recovered